PyO3/pyo3/guide/src/features.md

 build script automatically resolves a Python interpreter / build configuration.
 This feature is primarily useful when building PyO3 itself.
 By default this feature is not enabled, meaning you can freely use `pyo3-build-config` as a standalone library to read or write PyO3 build configuration files or resolve metadata about a Python interpreter.

+### `export-config`

+The `export-config` feature of the `pyo3-build-config` crate controls whether that crate exports the build configuration for use in other crates.
+This feature may be useful if building an additional dependency that requires access to the Python interpreter used to build PyO3 itself.
+This feature should be used with caution as it can impact build portability.

 ## Optional Dependencies

 These features enable conversions between Python types and types from other Rust crates, enabling easy access to the rest of the Rust ecosystem.